 Then after attending a songwriting convention in Durango, Colorado, in 1992, Mandel felt the pull of the area’s open musical community and soon relocated there.
 The impulse proved a good one as he quickly became a true presence in his new home, opening in concert for nationally and regionally touring songwriters, as well as performing a mix of choice covers along with his growing repertoire of soulful originals in hotels, bars, saloons and private events around the Four Corners region.

 Mandel’s work in Durango culminated with his co-founding of the Annual Durango Songwriter’s Expo in 1996.
 This popular event that features listening sessions, showcases, seminars, panels, and networking opportunities has attracted new talent and high-profile musicians and industry experts alike, and continues to grow and spread to new locations around the country.

-Mandel picked up his guitar and returned east in the early part of the new century, where he has settled deep into the artistic community of the Berkshires.
+Mandel picked up his guitar and returned east in the early part of the 21st century, where he has settled deep into the artistic community of the Berkshires.
 Produced and recorded in his own studio, his recordings traverse the musical and emotional ground between Colorado and the Berkshires.
 The lyrically driven songs are both personal and probing, whether Mandel is writing from his own experience or weaving the ballad of another’s, as in “Irene Kibbe,” about a young Polish emigrant during World War II.
 Throughout these records, the acoustic guitar maintains its constant presence, as does Mandel’s warm voice and distinct style.